Reading

 At St. Mary’s Primary School, we believe every child deserves to be a reader and the most important skill any child can leave primary school with is the ability to read independently and effectively for meaning and enjoyment.
 Our aim is to develop a life long love of reading for everyone at our school.

-The importance of reading and phonics at St Mary’s CE School
+The importance of reading at St. Mary’s CE School

 Our aim is that our children will develop a love for reading.
 Reading is central to our curriculum and we believe reading is a vital skill that will support children’s learning across the whole curriculum.
 At St.Mary’s, we will ensure that our children are taught to read with fluency, accuracy and understanding through a variety of discreet and cross-curricular learning opportunities.
 Above all, we want children in our school to become enthusiastic, independent and reflective readers who enjoy reading and read for pleasure.
-The development of reading cannot be seen in isolation from writing, speaking and listening; the best readers are the best writers.
+The development of reading is not done in isolation from writing, speaking and listening but we encourage children to enjoy then whole English curriculum.

 We teach reading from Foundation Stage to Year 6.
-This can be in the form of one-to-one reading with an adult, reading groups linked to phonics assessments, shared reading, whole-class guiding reading*, cross-curricular opportunities and independent reading.
+This can be in the form of one-to-one reading with an adult, reading groups linked to phonics assessments, shared reading, whole-class reading, cross-curricular opportunities, adults/children reading aloud, partner reading, parent reading, reading with a QES student and independent reading.

 Please see the Phonics page for information on how we teach Phonics and resources to support you at home.